stream-gizmos/vod-chat-activity-analyzer/README.md

 ## Features

 - **Twitch VOD Chat Download**: The application downloads chat history from Twitch VODs using the URL provided by the user.
-It can handle streams of various sizes, from smaller streams to larger streams with high chat activity.
+It can handle streams of various sizes, from smaller streams to medium-large streams but not very large streams due to reasons mentioned in the Known Limitations section below.
 - **Interactive Visualization**: The application generates an interactive line graph that plots the number of chat messages over time.
 The X-axis represents time in minutes since the start of the VOD, and the Y-axis represents the number of messages.
 - **Rolling Averages**: The line graph displays rolling averages of chat activity for three different time intervals: 15 seconds, 60 seconds, and 5 minutes.
 This allows users to observe chat activity trends at different granularities.